google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 • 50 lbs — not "portable" in the camping sense

-• Expansion batteries cost nearly as much as the unit
+• Expansion batteries add significant cost

 • No 240V split-phase (needs Delta Pro series)

-• X-Boost has same voltage-drop limitations as Delta 2
+• X-Boost has voltage-drop limitations

 Real-World Usage Notes

-The Delta 2 Max includes a TT-30 outlet (standard RV 30A plug) — no adapter needed.
-This alone makes it the best choice for RVers who don't want to mess with dongles and adapters.
+The Delta 2 Max includes a TT-30 outlet (standard RV 30A plug) at no extra cost.
+No adapter means one less thing to lose or forget.
+This alone makes it the best choice for RVers who want plug-and-play power.

 Where to Buy